20 Affordable Closet Updates You Can DIY

 Wire shelves are available in a variety of widths.
 Measure the width and depth of the space.
 Then choose the correct shelving and ask the salesperson to cut the shelves to length for you.
 Subtract 3/8 in. from the actual width to determine the shelf length.
 Buy a pair of end mounting brackets and a pair of plastic clips for each shelf.

 Fix Stubborn Bifold Doors

-Tired of bifolds that don't work right?
-Learn how to adjust a door that's always sticking, trim a door that binds, repair a broken corner and tighten annoying handles that keep coming loose.
-Click here for everything you need to know to do this project yourself.
+Tired of bifolds that don’t work right?
+Learn how to adjust a bifold door that’s always sticking, trim a door that binds, repair a broken corner and tighten annoying handles that keep coming loose.

 Add-On Clothes Rod

 Here’s an easy way to add space for hanging clothes (or at least clothes that don’t require a tall space).
 Hang a second clothes rod from the upper rod with lightweight chain.
 Attach the chain to screw eyes directly or use S-hooks or carabiners.
 Carabiners make adjusting the height of the extra rod a snap.

 Everyone has a few smaller items they need to store, such as accessories, jewelry items or knit hats.
 Left on a shelf, they can look untidy, so buy some matching boxes or baskets to house all these bits and bobs neatly.
 Most come in multiple sizes, so you can make a feature of them in your closet.
 You can even nest smaller boxes inside larger ones to save space.